 Add to the Coating

 Now here’s where you can really have some fun.
-Shake, and Bake has its original flavor and a few varieties.
-But you can jazz it up your own way.
+Shake and Bake has its original flavor and a few varieties.
+But you can jazz it up with your own spice mix.
 Add in oregano, basil, or Italian seasoning to add an Italian flair.
 You can also dial up the heat with a little cayenne pepper and chili powder.
-Adding garlic powder will boost the taste no matter what style of cuisine you’re into.
+Adding garlic powder, onion powder,or black pepper will boost the taste no matter what style of cuisine you’re into.

 There’s a chance to make it have more of a southwest flavor with cumin, a hint of Indian spice with garam masala, or even grated parmesan cheese that will make this a hit when paired with any pasta dish.